wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/audit-security-development-operation/includes/introduction.md

 In the units that follow, we will explore how Microsoft implements SDL requirements by:

 - Requiring training for security awareness and secure development practices.
-- Defining security and privacy requirements, maintaining up to date threat models, and requiring manual code review.
+- Defining security and privacy requirements, maintaining up-to-date threat models, and requiring manual code review.
 - Running SDL tools automatically to detect security issues in the code as part of the build process.
 - Enforcing and testing operational security requirements to maintain security best practices.
 - Performing security and privacy reviews prior to release.
-- Using Component Governance (CG) to manage open source software.
+- Using Component Governance (CG) to manage open-source software.

 ## Learn more